Shangshanderener/cse15l-lab-reports/index.md

+1. A screenshot or Markdown code block showing the command and its output
+2. What the working directory was when the command was run
+3. A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
+4. Indicate whether the output is an error or not, and if it’s an error, explain why it’s an error.

 **Commands cd**

 An example of using the command with no arguments.

 ![Image](imageName.png)

+I was at directory lecture1 when the command was run.
+It did not have any output however it moved me back from lecture directory to the original position.

 An exmaple of using the command with a path to a directory as an argument.